smnh/FontLoader/README.md

 After the `FontLoaded` was instantiated, call `loadFonts` method to begin watching for fonts to load.
 If some or all fonts were already loaded, the appropriate delegate methods will be invoked as expected.

-The `FontDescriptor` object is an object having all the following fields:
+The `FontDescriptor` object is an object with the following fields:

 1. `family` - the font family (e.g.: 'Open Sans')
 2. `weight` - the font weight (e.g.: 400)
 3. `style` - the font style (e.g.: 'italic')
+4. `stretch` - the font stretch (e.g.: 'condensed'), optional

 Example
 =======